|

 Merrimac Soil Properties:

-Permeability: moderately rapid or rapid in the solum and rapid or very rapid in
+Permeability: moderately rapid or rapid in the solum and rapid or very rapid in the substratum.

 Available water capacity: low.